Police officers wash feet of black pastors in North Carolina

-CARY, N.C.
-(AP) -- Police in North Carolina washed the feet of black religious leaders during a prayer walk that was aimed at ending racism.
+Police in North Carolina washed the feet of black religious leaders during a prayer walk that was aimed at ending racism.

 The Raleigh News & Observer reported that the prayer walk occurred in the suburb of Cary on Saturday.
 It ended with police officers from the towns of Apex and Cary washing the feet of pastors James and Faith Wokoma of the Legacy Center Church in Cary.